For a small, craggy island in the north Atlantic, Ireland produces more than its fair share of writers, playwrights and poets.

 Books About Irish Folklore & Mythology

 Thirty Two Words for Field by Manchán Magan

 “Before we cast old words aside, let us consider the sublime beauty and profound oddness of the ancient tongue that has been spoken on this island for almost 3,000 years.”

 This love-letter to the Irish language manages to tie together many strands of Irish history, mythology and modern culture in a poetic, cerebral but still very readable package.

 The Táin translated by Thomas Kinsella

 This epic tells the story of a great cattle raid by the armies of Queen Medb (pronounced May-uv).

 A Treasury of Irish Folklore by Padraic Colum

 In an age before TV and radio, storytelling around the hearth lent itself to a continued oral tradition and a reputation for Irish poets, writers, wit and wisdom.

-First printed in 1944, A Treasury of Irish Folklore is still an entertaining read.
+First printed in 1944, A Treasury of Irish Folklore is one of our top picks among the best books to read about Ireland.
 It's full of Irish humour!